Rangi42/polishedcrystal/README.md

 * Fix: TM learnsets for Electivire, Magmortar, and Rhyperior.
 * Fix: Icicle Crash is still called Razor Shell.
 * Fix: Two trainers overlap on the S.S.
 Aqua.
+* Fix: Plural trainers say "are about to use", not "is about to use".